When the roads get slippery, our streams get salty!

 As local public works departments spread rock salt or pre-emptively wet the roads with brine before major storms, these salts wash into our waterways.
 Of course, safety is important, but responsible use of salt is also important to keep the waterways healthy.

-The salty water ends up in our household drinking water because private wells and public water utilities draw water from local streams, reservoirs, and aquifers.
-Road salt often soaks into our groundwater, which directly introduces excess sodium into drinking water and poses a health risk, especially to people on low-sodium diets.
+The salty water can end up in our household drinking water because private wells and public water utilities draw water from local streams, reservoirs, and aquifers.
+Road salt often soaks into our groundwater, which can directly introduce excess sodium into drinking water and pose a health risk, especially to people on low-sodium diets.

-De-icing and road wetting chemicals — sodium chloride, calcium chloride, magnesium chloride, calcium magnesium acetate, and potassium acetate — end up degrading the water quality of local streams, harming the microscopic critters who live in the water and negatively impacting wildlife.
+De-icing and road wetting chemicals — sodium chloride, calcium chloride, magnesium chloride, calcium magnesium acetate, and potassium acetate — if not used responsibly, end up degrading the water quality of local streams, harming the microscopic organisms who live in the water and negatively impacting wildlife.

 Even after the snow and ice melt away, the salt residue remains on the roads and corrodes the undercarriage of cars and the embedded rebar in roads and bridges.
 The salts also eat away at residential plumbing and leach lead and other harmful minerals from public water distribution lines.
 Runoff from piles of rock salt remaining on the road after storms harm nearby waterways.

-Now in the second year of study, The Watershed Institute and the New Jersey Watershed Watch Network work with about 100 community volunteers who help monitor and assess the salinity of freshwater streams in the winter throughout New Jersey.
+The Watershed Institute and the New Jersey Watershed Watch Network work with about 300 community volunteers who help monitor and assess the salinity of freshwater streams in the winter throughout New Jersey.
 They share their results with state officials and contribute to a nationwide study, Winter Salt Watch, conducted by the Izaak Walton League of America.